Mobility as a Service (Maas) is Shaping the Future of the Fleet Management Software

-Simply put, fleet management software is an essential tool that business enterprises [fleet managers] use to receive and interpret data from all the vehicles.
+Simply put, fleet management software is an essential tool that business enterprises and fleet managers use to receive and interpret data from across all their vehicles.
 It helps companies reduce operational costs and improve efficiency.
-Fleet management software shows data gathered with the help of active and passive data trackers.
+Fleet management software provides insights gathered with the help of active and passive data trackers.

 - Passive tracking – This option stores tracking data on a device but can be viewed only after connecting the device to a computer.

-- Active tracking – This is the more advanced option that tracks vehicles in real-time and shoes their position even when they are idle.
+- Active tracking – This is the more advanced option that tracks vehicles in real-time and shows their position even when they are idle.

 Acting as a sophisticated database, the software stores information such as the distance traveled, engine health, speed, fuel usage, idling time, incidents, or alerts.
-It varies depending on the fleet type, manager needs, and objectives.
+The collected data varies depending on the fleet type, manager needs, and their objectives.
 Fortech’s automotive software development team worked on a desktop application that connects to trucks via a pre-installed device (i.e., digital speedometer), which offers a diagram with the vehicle’s health and status metrics, such as speed and driving time.
 The complete software platform for fleet management optimized our client’s costs with freight transport.
-Read more about the project in the case study.
+Read more about the project in this case study.

 Fortech ensures the full lifecycle delivery of the project, from architectural proposals to Agile implementation.

 Due to technological advancements, increasing demand, and the ongoing need to improve delivery times, mobility management software must include more features and functions than ever.
-Fleet managers expect in-depth insights, predictive analysis, vehicle diagnostics, or algorithm-based predictions for vehicle maintenance at their fingertips.
-All these requirements triggered a new wave in fleet management software, urging software development companies to innovate.
+Fleet managers expect in-depth insights, predictive analysis, vehicle diagnostics, or algorithm-based predictions for vehicle maintenance, all at their fingertips.
+All these requirements triggered a new wave of progress in fleet management software, urging software development companies to innovate.

 Logistics companies are using cost reduction programs and technology to drive efficiency, such as increasing delivery density. – Randall Miller, EY Global Advanced Manufacturing & Mobility Leader

 To identify potential cost-saving sectors (e.g., fuel, insurance, etc.) and reduce operational expenses, a total cost of ownership (TCO) analysis is mandatory in the fleet industry.

-But not only managers of medium and heavy truck fleets will rely on fleet management software to improve their fleet operations’ efficiency.
-The rising number of car-sharing and ride-hailing services entering the mobility landscape disrupts the fleet management market on an irreversible course for disruption.
+But it’s not only managers of medium and heavy truck fleets who will rely on fleet management software to improve their fleet operations’ efficiency.
+The rising number of car-sharing and ride-hailing services entering the mobility landscape has set the fleet management market on an irreversible course for disruption.

-Until recently, the focus in fleet management was on moving products and assets, as truck fleets stood at the core of the industry.
-The shift towards shared vehicles has never been more apparent and is making an impact.
-Now, the term – fleet management – covers, like never, a broader selection of transport options for goods and individuals.
+Until recently, fleet management stood for moving products and assets, with truck fleets as its standard workhorse.
+As the industry is shifting towards shared vehicles, the term – fleet management – covers, like never before, a broader selection of transport options for goods as well as individuals.

-Thus, the fleet industry is changing at a rapid pace.
-The increasing demand for fleet management services and the pressure for operational efficiency fuels the sector’s growth.
+The fleet industry is evolving rapidly as the increasing demand for fleet management services and the pressure for operational efficiency fuel the sector’s growth.
 Marketsandmarkets estimates an 11,3% CAGR for the global fleet management market until 2025.
 According to their analysis, the market size will grow from USD 19.9 billion in 2020 to USD 34.0 billion by 2025.

 Mobility as a Service (MaaS) refers to transport as an on-demand service.
-Individuals shift away from owning personal vehicles (cars, scooters, e-bikes) to using different mobility services to navigate urban areas.
-Maas provides instant access to many forms of transport: ride-hailing (Uber, Lyft, Grab), car-sharing (Get Pony, Zipcar), or micro-mobility services (Lime Scooters, Bolt Scooters).
+People living in large cities shift away from owning personal vehicles (cars, scooters, e-bikes) to using different mobility services to navigate urban areas.
+MaaS provides instant access to many forms of transport: ride-hailing (Uber, Lyft, Grab), car-sharing (Get Pony, Zipcar), or micro-mobility services (Lime Scooters, Bolt Scooters).

-MaaS brings a boost to the standard fleet management software.
-The platform needs to incorporate options for managing travelers, payments, and account for a much larger fleet that is in continuous movement and has mixed vehicle types.
+MaaS brings a boost of innovation to standard fleet management software.
+The platform needs to incorporate options for managing travelers, payments and account for a much larger fleet that is in continuous movement and has mixed vehicle types.
 Real-time interaction options and mobility and data analytics services (i.e., mobile apps for drivers) need to be incorporated into the software.

-Enhanced data security is another change coming to fleet orchestrations as MaaS is growing in popularity.
-With the absorption of personal and financial data from drivers and passengers, fleet management software holds substantial amounts of sensitive data.
+Enhanced data security is another improvement coming to fleet orchestrations as MaaS is growing in popularity.
+As a side-effect of absorbing personal and financial data from drivers and passengers, fleet management software holds substantial amounts of sensitive data.

 Dynamic fleet management refers to people-freight integration.
-In other words, fleets will no longer have a single focus but could combine the transport of goods and people.
-The online shopping sector’s growth, spurred by the socio-economic challenges imposed by the COVID-19 pandemic, has also meant a spike in demand for last mile delivery due to the new global situation.
+In other words, fleets will no longer serve a single business objective but will be able to combine the transport of goods and people.
+The online shopping sector’s growth, spurred by the socio-economic challenges imposed by the COVID-19 pandemic, has also meant a spike in demand for last mile delivery services.
 At the same time, the demand for ride-sharing services dropped significantly.
 In order to cope with these changing conditions, fleet owners might need to repurpose carpools on the go.
-This adds yet another layer to fleet management software.
+This represents yet another opportunity for fleet management software innovation.

-When developing fleet software platforms, automotive software development companies also need to consider that major European and American cities look at MaaS as the future of public transportation.
-The actions of two pioneer cities’ actions paint the picture of how this could become a reality and what features fleet management software might need to include.
+When developing fleet software platforms, automotive software development companies need to consider that major European and American cities already look at MaaS as the future of public transportation.
+The actions of two pioneer cities paint a picture of how this could become a reality and what features fleet management software might need to include.